A trend is seen on TikTok where people dry scoop their protein powders.

 If you want to make them at home, check this energy-ball recipe out.

-Like with oatmeal, you can add a scoop of protein to your pancake mix to make some delicious protein pancakes.
+Like with oatmeal, you can add a scoop of protein to your pancake mix to make delicious protein pancakes.

-The problem with pancakes is that they are very low in protein and very high in carbs.
+The problem with pancakes is that they are low in protein and very high in carbs.
 By adding the scoop of protein, you help balance out the meal.